metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `aux_io_threads` (Number) AuxIOThreads allows the number of threads used by the data service, per pod, to be altered.
-This indicates the number of threads that are to be used in the AuxIO thread pool to run auxiliary I/O tasks.
-This value must be between 4 and 64 threads, and should only be increased where there are sufficient CPU resources allocated for their use.
-If not specified, this defaults to the default value set by Couchbase Server.
+- `aux_io_threads` (Number) AuxIOThreads allows the number of threads used by the data service,per pod, to be altered.
+This indicates the number of threads that areto be used in the AuxIO thread pool to run auxiliary I/O tasks.This value must be between 1 and 64 threads and is only supported on CB versions 7.1.0+.and should only be increased where there are sufficient CPU resourcesallocated for their use.
+If not specified, this defaults to thedefault value set by Couchbase Server.
+- `min_replicas_count` (Number) MinReplicasCount allows the minimum number of replicas required forbuckets to be set.
+New buckets cannot be created with less than this minimum.Defaults to 0.
-- `non_io_threads` (Number) NonIOThreads allows the number of threads used by the data service, per pod, to be altered.
-This indicates the number of threads that are to be used in the NonIO thread pool to run in memory tasks.
-This value must be between 4 and 64 threads, and should only be increased where there are sufficient CPU resources allocated for their use.
-If not specified, this defaults to the default value set by Couchbase Server.
+- `non_io_threads` (Number) NonIOThreads allows the number of threads used by the data service,per pod, to be altered.
+This indicates the number of threads that areto be used in the NonIO thread pool to run in memory tasks.This value must be between 1 and 64 threads and is only supported on CB versions 7.1.0+.and should only be increased where there are sufficient CPU resourcesallocated for their use.
+If not specified, this defaults to thedefault value set by Couchbase Server.
-- `reader_threads` (Number) ReaderThreads allows the number of threads used by the data service, per pod, to be altered.
-This value must be between 4 and 64 threads, and should only be increased where there are sufficient CPU resources allocated for their use.
-If not specified, this defaults to the default value set by Couchbase Server.
+- `reader_threads` (Number) ReaderThreads allows the number of threads used by the data service,per pod, to be altered.
+This value must be between 4 and 64 threads for CB versions below 7.1.0 and,or 1 and 64 for CB versions 7.1.0+.and should only be increased where there are sufficient CPU resourcesallocated for their use.
+If not specified, this defaults to thedefault value set by Couchbase Server.
-- `writer_threads` (Number) WriterThreads allows the number of threads used by the data service, per pod, to be altered.
-This setting is especially relevant when using 'durable writes', increasing this field will have a large impact on performance.
-This value must be between 4 and 64 threads, and should only be increased where there are sufficient CPU resources allocated for their use.
-If not specified, this defaults to the default value set by Couchbase Server.
+- `writer_threads` (Number) WriterThreads allows the number of threads used by the data service,per pod, to be altered.
+This setting is especially relevant whenusing 'durable writes', increasing this field will have a largeimpact on performance.
+This value must be between 4 and 64 threads for CB versions below 7.1.0 and,	// or 1 and 64 for CB versions 7.1.0+.and should only be increased where there are sufficient CPU resourcesallocated for their use.
+If not specified, this defaults to thedefault value set by Couchbase Server.

 <a id="nestedatt--spec--cluster--indexer"></a>